-Up to eight devices can be connected on a single IC-bus.
+When using this IC with the default slave address, up to eight devices can be connected on a single Bus.
 Address select signals (SA2 pin, SA1 pin, SA0 pin) should be set on each device, respectively.
-The device continues the operation only when the received device select code matches the address select signal.

-The SWPn, CWP, RPSn write protect commands and SPAn, RPA EPROM page address commands do not use the select address, therefore all devices on the IC-bus will act on these commands simultaneously.
+The SWPn, CWP, RPSn write protect commands and SPAn, RPA E2PROM page address commands affect all devices on the Bus simultaneously.

-The 8th bit is the read / write bit $(R/\overline{W})$ .
+The 8th bit is the read / write bit (R/W).
 This bit is set to "1" for read and "0" for write operations.
-If a match occurs on the device select code, the corresponding device gives an acknowledge on serial data (SDA) during the 9th bit time.
-If the device does not match the device select code, this IC goes into standby mode automatically.
+If a match occurs on the slave address, the corresponding device gives an acknowledge on serial data (SDA) during the 9th bit time.
+If the device does not match the slave address, this IC goes into standby mode automatically.